cecad-imaging/FIJI_Basics_Course/exercises/exercises.md

     Change the LUT to Spectrum using
     `[Image > Lookup Tables > Spectrum]`.

-5. Display the current LUT of the image.
-Try out different available LUTs and display their profile.
+5. Display the LUT of the image via `[Image > Color > Edit LUT...]`.
+Try out different LUTs and also display their profile.

 ![Lookup Tables in